-To set the device to hide password characters as the user types:
+To set the device to briefly show password characters as the user types:

-- 1. Swipe down from the status bar and then touch 🏩. - 2.
-Touch 💼 Security. - 3.
-Slide the Make passwords visible switch to the off position.
+- 1. Swipe down from the status bar and then touch \$\$ > Security & location. - 2.
+Slide the Show passwords switch to the ON position.

 System Language Usage

 Use the Language & input settings to change the language that display for the text and including words added to its dictionary.